moseltronics/midi-interface/README.md

 This project is the result of modifying existing software in order to connect several midi devices together and to a computer without any artifacts.

-It works on a Raspberry Pi Pico Board (also on a RP 2040 Zero and maybe others) and did compile well with the Pico-SDK Version 1.51 and 2.00.
+It works on a Raspberry Pi Pico Board (also on a RP 2040 Zero and others) and did compile well with the Pico-SDK Version 1.51 and 2.00.

 Thanks to Ha Thach, RPPICOMIDI, sekigon-gonnoc and many others who made this project possible.